 Water and flying glass won’t happen to everyone, but dust does.
 If you keep your shoes in boxes, you won’t have to worry about them getting covered in dust between wears.
 I go old school – I keep my shoes in the cardboard boxes they came in, and take a Sharpie to write a description on the outside.
 If you want to see your collection, shops like The Container Store sell clear shoe boxes that will preserve your purchases while still making them visible.
 Many a fashionista has been known to photograph her shoes and stick a photo on the outside of the box for easy reference.

-A place for everything, and everything in its place.
 You know what really got trashed this weekend?
 All the crap on the floor of my closet.
-The shoes I kicked off when half-asleep, my dirty clothes that missed the hamper, the belts that fell off my belt hook, the scarf that was hastily shoved in a drawer and was half-sticking out, and all the crappy shoes like flip flops and Chucks that reside in a pile in the corner.
+The shoes I kicked off when half-asleep, my dirty clothes that missed the hamper, the belts that fell off my belt hook, the scarf that was hastily shoved in a drawer and was half-sticking out, and all the crappy shoes like flip flops that reside in a pile in the corner.

 If I took the extra few seconds to put things away carefully, I would still own them.
 I sound like my mom just typing this, but Mom knows best!
 I’ll throw another mom-ism there – haste makes waste.
 My haste made a waste of some very loved wardrobe pieces that cannot be replaced.

 The other things that got destroyed in the hurricane were all the pieces I tried to make work on the wrong type of hanger.
 Wide-necked dresses on those slippery plastic tube hangers, heavy sweaters on skinny velvet “huggable” hangers, three skirts hanging on for dear life on one clip hanger.
 All the items that ended up sliding off hangers or were hanging by a thread (or dress loop) were damaged.